 Rooted in a vision of education as a liberating force that transforms the individual and betters the world, Marianopolis is the only college that offers five certificates centering on various social themes.
 Any student in any program may take one or more certificate to enrich their understanding of a specific theme while they complete the requirements of their DEC.
 Students satisfy the requirements of a certificate over at least two semesters through a combination of course work, taking specific but not additional courses, and activities outside the classroom.
 While some of these activities may be adapted and offered virtually, some will not be taking place until further notice due to COVID-19 public-health restrictions.

 Environmental Studies Certificate

-Rooted in “responsible stewardship of the natural environment” as reflected in the College’s Mission, this certificate blends ecological knowledge and community action.
+Rooted in “responsible stewardship of the natural environment” as reflected in the College’s Values, this certificate blends ecological knowledge and community action.